bssammel/akeso/documentation/api-routes.md

       "message": "Bad Request", // (or "Validation error" if generated by Sequelize), "errors": {
         "address": "Street address is required",
+        "dob":"Date of Birth is required",
         "city": "City is required",
         "state": "State is required",
-        "zip_code": "Zip Code is required",
-        "name": "Name must be less than 50 characters", "description": "Description is required and must be between 30-255 chars", "hours": "hours are required",
-        "email": "Email is required",
-        "website": "Website is required",
-        "phone": "Phone Number is required",
-        "category": "Category is required",
+        "sex": "Sex is required",
-        "business_image": "Business image is required"
       }
     }
     ```

-- Error response: Couldn't find a business with the specified id
+- Error response: Couldn't find a patient with the specified id

   - Status Code: 404
   - Headers: